Drone regulations in Spain

-Distance to airports: Drone pilots must maintain a distance of at least 8 kilometers to airports in uncontrolled airspace (15 kilometers on approved flights out of sight).
+Drone pilots must maintain a distance of at least 8 kilometers to airports in uncontrolled airspace (15 kilometers on approved flights out of sight).

-Flight bans: Flights over buildings, settlements, and gatherings of people are not allowed.
+Flights over buildings, settlements, and gatherings of people are not allowed.
+A distance of 150 meters must be maintained to buildings.
+To persons who are not involved in the flight, the drone must be kept at a distance of 50 meters.
 Additional conditions may apply in nature reserves.
 Of course, flights in controlled airspace are also prohibited.
-Flights over buildings and people are allowed when the drone weighs less than 250 grams and a flight height of 20 meters above ground is not exceeded.
+Flights over buildings and people are allowed when the drone weighs less than 250 grams and the altitude does not exceed 20 meters above the ground.

-Flight approval: For flights in national parks, you need permission from the administration.
+For flights in national parks, you need permission from the administration.
 The use of drones in no-fly zones must be approved by the Spanish Ministry of Defense (processing time approximately one week).

 We have researched the listed drone regulations for Spain to the best of our knowledge.
 We can not guarantee the correctness of the information.
 If you want to be on the safe side, please contact the competent aviation authority.
 Alternatively, you can also ask the embassy in your country for further information about the regulations.
 Please leave us a comment when you receive news and/or gain experience with your copter in Spain!